CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 #### 1. Reduce OPs

-a **table** showing comparasion of OPs between cvm(int8) and mxnet(float), ususally int8 can run 4x faster than float.
+a **table** showing the comparison of OPs between cvm(int8) and mxnet(float), usually, int8 can run 4x faster than float.

 #### 2. model size reduction

-commonly, 4x model reize reduction can be achieved.
+commonly, 4x model size reduction can be achieved.

 | MODEL       | Gluon Model Zoo | CVM  |